 Crossing the Pyrenees and Roncesvalles

 The Camino in Navarre begins with the crossing of the Pyrenees from Saint-Jean-Pied-de-Port to Roncesvalles.
-This crossing is difficult, with steep paths and a lot of elevation.
+This crossing is difficult, with steep paths and a lot of elevation gain.
 However, the views are worth it.
 There are two paths from Saint-Jean-Pied-de-Port to Roncesvalles: the Ruta de Valcarlos (23.5 km) and the Ruta de Napoleón (24.3 km).
 In winter and in bad weather, it is forbidden to walk the Ruta de Napoleón.
+The Ruta de Valcarlos is safer and more accessible.

-Roncesvalles is one of the most symbolic places on the Camino.
-The small village is steeped in pilgrimage traditions and has an impressive Gothic church, the Colegiata of Roncesvalles, with the famous statue of the Virgin Mary made of wood and silver.
+Roncesvalles is one of the most symbolic places of the Camino.
+The small village has an impressive Gothic church, the Colegiata of Roncesvalles, with the famous statue of the Virgin Mary made of wood and silver.
 A daily pilgrim mass is also held here, which provides a deeply spiritual moment before continuing the journey.
 A historical fact about Roncesvalles is that Charlemagne's army suffered a heavy defeat here in 778.

 Roncesvalles also offers one of the iconic overnight accommodation options along the route: the inn of the Colegiata de Roncesvalles.
 Here pilgrims find peace in a place that has been welcoming pilgrims since the 12th century.
-This hostel does not have exceptional rooms, but several floors with dozens of beds.
-If you want a bit more privacy, we recommend the Hotel Roncesvalles On.
+This hostel does not have separate rooms, but several floors with dozens of beds.
+If you want a bit more privacy, we recommend the Hotel Roncesvalles .

 Pamplona: a city of contrasts

-After Roncesvalles the next destination is the capital of Navarra, Pamplona.
+After Roncesvalles the next destination is the capital of Navarre, Pamplona.
 It is common to divide this route into two stages: Roncesvalles-Zubiri (22 km) and Zubiri-Pamplona (21 km).
-For an overnight stay we recommend the beautiful Txantxorena Hotel arrive in the village of Zubiri.
+For an overnight stay, our recommendation is the beautiful Txantxorena Hotel in the village of Zubiri.

 Pamplona is a lively mix of old and new, with historic city gates, medieval churches and pleasant squares, but also modern buildings.
 The Cathedral of Santa Maria la Real is a must-see, with a beautiful Gothic façade and one of the best cloisters in Europe.
 Pamplona is known worldwide for the San Fermín festival and the running of the bulls, but the city offers much more.
 Pilgrims can enjoy the local gastronomy, such as pintxos (also known as tapas) and Navarrese wine, and experience the hospitality of the locals.
-For an overnight stay we recommend Hotel Europa on, which is located in the center of Pamplona.
+For an overnight stay we recommend Hotel Europa, a good hotel in the center of Pamplona.

 From Pamplona to Puente la Reina